randyrossi/vicii-kawari/FORKING.md

 We ask that all forks do the following:

 1. Keep the extra register activation [REGISTERS.md](REGISTERS.md) (i.e POKEing "VIC2" into 0x3f) functional along with the 'reserved' 0x3b-0x3f extra mem access mechanism.
-The extra mem registers 0x83, 0x90-0x9f should also remain functional.
+The extra mem registers 0x83 (VERSION), 0x90-0x9f (VARIANT) should also remain functional.
 This will allow a single upstream configuration utilty to successfully talk to your variant and at least display the variant name and its version.
 You are free to use an additional extra register activation sequence for your own scheme.

-2. Replace the 'official' variant identifier with your own unique string.
-This can be any name you wish as long as you do not use the word 'official'.
+2. Replace the 'main' variant identifier with your own unique string.
+This can be any name you wish as long as you do not use the word 'main'.
 This value will be displayed to users by the configuration utility.
 It will point users to your fork where they can find a custom config utility for your variant (if needed).

 3. Add any capability bits you need in registers CAP_LO/CAP_HI for new features your variant may add.
 For example, if your fork adds a math co-processor, you can add "MATHCO".
 This will let the config utility display the extensions you've added.
 It can also be used by programs to detect features.
 So, in theory, a regular C64 program could detect the presence of a math co-processor and use different code to take advantage of that feature.